nasa/HyperCP/README.md

 ## Requirements and Installation

 Requires Python 3.X is installed on a Linux, MacOS, or Windows computer.
 The Anaconda distribution is encouraged.
 A nice walkthrough can be found here: https://youtu.be/YJC6ldI3hWk.
-The Zhang (et al. 2017) sky/sunglint correction also requires Xarray (instructions here: http://xarray.pydata.org/en/stable/installing.html).
+HDF5 data files will be read and written using the included h5py module (2.9.0 at the time of writing).
+The Zhang (et al. 2017) sky/sunglint correction also requires Xarray, which requires installation (instructions here: http://xarray.pydata.org/en/stable/installing.html).
 To install Xarray with Anaconda:
 ```
 prompt$ conda install xarray dask netCDF4 bottleneck
 ```